 In most cases proverbs carry a metaphorical meaning.
 At times they may present words of wisdom.
 As with idioms, a proverb has to be understood by looking beyond the words that compose it.

-Here are some proverbs and idioms you must know about.
+Here is a list of proverbs and idioms compiled by the experts at clat coaching in Kolkata, that you must know about.

 - Penny for your thoughts

 Meaning: A way of asking what someone is thinking